Documenting the process ✏️

 - Who is in charge of the process?

 - By whom and how often is the process executed?

 - Does the process require human intervention (attended), or can it be entirely handled by automation (unattended)?

 - What are the systems involved in the process?

 - Does the user need special authorization or roles to run the process?

 - What are the possible problems and exceptions that can happen during the procedure?
 How does the user handle those?

 Bonus: Download our process definition document template

-We are happy to share our process definition document template that you can use freely in your next RPA project.
+For the more formal documentation needs, we are happy to share our process definition document template that you can use freely in your next RPA project.